The Folkeskole consists of one year of pre-school class, nine years of primary and lower secondary education, and a one-year 10th form.

 By means of this Act and the Executive Orders it contains, all municipal primary and lower secondary schools share a common aim, standard requirements concerning the subjects that are to be taught at the specific form levels, standard regulations concerning the so-called Common Objectives for the teaching in the individual subjects, as well as standard regulations concerning the leadership and organisation of the school system.
 However, it is the responsibility of the individual municipal boards to determine how the municipality’s schools are to be organised in practice, within the framework established by law.
 The municipal boards themselves determine the municipal level of service for the Folkeskole within this overriding framework and can set their own additional objectives for the schools.

-Thus, the Danish Folkeskole is subject to a range of common regulations, and a child who changes schools will, on the whole, find a school routine in the new school familiar to the one he or she has previously attended.
-On the other hand, there is the freedom to allow for each school to incorporate their own local characteristics.
+Thus, the Danish Folkeskole is subject to a range of common regulations, and a child who changes schools will, on the whole, find a school routine in the new school familiar to the one they have previously attended.
+On the other hand, there is the freedom to allow for each school to incorporate its own local characteristics.

 Agreement on the Danish public school

-The agreement on an improvement of standards in the Danish public school (primary and lower secondary education) has been translated into English.
+The agreement on an improvement of standards in the Danish Folkeskole (primary and lower secondary education) has been translated into English.
+Find the document here.